hawkirk/scorecard_pipeline/README.md

 ## Project Setup

-**08/09/22**: Project is still a work in progress and potentially unstable, so running is not advised.
-Some preliminary instructions about Docker and Airflow configuration are provided below.
-Eventually I'd like to make this whole thing `pip` installable, but for now some manual setup is required.
+> *⚠️ Note: This project is no longer maintained and potentially unstable, so running is not advised at this time.
+Some preliminary instructions about Docker and Airflow configuration are provided below.*

 In order to execute the DAG, you’ll need to store some information in a `.ENV` file in the top-level project directory. **You must add `.ENV` to project `.gitignore` file before publishing anything to GitHub!**